 Instead of patterns, partners explore the practice by mutually following shared points of contact.
 Dances may fall into recognizable patterns, but in this practice, patterns are not the guide.
-In CI, the question "How do I respond to what's happening?" is increasingly more useful than "Where are we in a particular pattern?".
+In CI, the question "How do I respond to what's happening?" is inherently more useful than "Where are we in a particular pattern?".

-Without patterns to guide them, how do CI partners coordinate with each other and with themselves?
+The question then becomes, without patterns to guide them, how do CI partners coordinate with each other and with themselves?
 How do we, as CI partners, arrive at a shared dance?

-It is trying to mutually follow the contact point that one becomes acquainted with what does and doesn't fit.
+When that question becomes clear, the answer that follows is "practice and exploration".
+Trying stuff, in order to follow the contact point.
+Get acquainted with what does and doesn't work, what does and doesn't fit.
 While there are whole worlds of different ways to do it, there are some ways to participate which make the cooperation easier and more fun.
 Those ways gradually emerge, and become familiar.
 They stick.

 In CI, in particular, there is not much else besides the quality of the cooperation to steer by, and cooperation is inherently about the combination, hence a guide complicated by ambiguity.